superlinked/VectorHub/docs/articles/kg_ontologies.md

 So, how should AI organizations take advantage of the power of graphs to survive?

 1) By using KGs in your organization’s data products to insert ontological context into LLM prompts - thereby reducing hallucination and returning relevant, accurate results.
 And,
-2) By unifying the organization’s data into a comprehensive organizational KG that harnesses and protects the organization’s goldmine of data.
+2) By unifying the organization’s data into a comprehensive organizational KG that harnesses and protects the organization’s trove of data.

 Let’s take a closer look at each of these, in turn.